PlasmaFAIR/intro_to_automation/1_reusable_module/README.md

 - Pass an optional `ax` argument to `plot_surface`.
 If `ax is not None`, plot to that axis, otherwise create a [new figure and axis][subplots] and plot to that.
 Return the actual axis you used
+    - This is a useful technique for both quickly plotting with a new figure and also overplotting results onto existing figures

 [subplots]: (https://matplotlib.org/stable/users/explain/figures.html#creating-figures)